Ali-Usama/DataScience_Projects/Mean-variance-standard-deviation-calculator/README.md

 }
 ```

-If a list containing less than 9 elements is passed into the function, it should raise a `ValueError` exception with the message: "List must contain nine numbers."
+If a list containing less than 9 elements is passed into the function, it raises a `ValueError` exception with the message: "List must contain nine numbers."
 The values in the returned dictionary should be lists and not Numpy arrays.

 For example, `calculate([0,1,2,3,4,5,6,7,8])` should return:
 ```py